• Home

 • 1 teaspoon sea salt (I use Maldon flaky salt) divided

-For the tahini Sauce and garnish
+For the tahini Sauce

 • 1/3 cup tahini, stirred well